Dead No More: The Clone Conspiracy: The Amazing Spider-Man

-After Ben Reilly revealed that he was the Jackal to Peter, he tells Peter how he was resurrected and was motivated to create New U Technologies.
+After Ben Reilly reveals his identity to Peter, he tells Peter how he was resurrected and was motivated to create New U Technologies.
 After his death at the hands of the Green Goblin, Ben's dissolved remains were collected by Jackal and he was resurrected thanks to a new cloning process by Jackal.
-However, Jackal found problems with the cellular degradation.
-He had Ben killed 26 more times, all of which had Ben's life (and most of Peter's) flash before his eyes.
-As he was repeatedly killed, more of Ben's good memories were being pushed out.
+Jackal was still unable to stop the clones from degrading, and subsequently resurrected Ben 26 times.
+The repeated deaths and resurrections slowly caused his good memories to fade.
 Ben eventually breaks free and knocks out Jackal.
-After he improves Warren's formula, he makes clones of Miles Warren and persuades Jackal that he is a clone, making it nearly impossible to tell who is the real one.
-Now free with a number of Miles Warren clones as his servants, Ben becomes the new Jackal and is determined to repay the people who have heavily influenced his and Peter's lives with Jackal's technology to make sure no one has to suffer again and those who have can become whole.
-Ben tells Peter that bringing back Uncle Ben is his gift to him and that even if Peter does not feel like he deserves to have his loved ones brought back, most of them do deserve a second chance at life.
-After hearing Ben's story and proposal, Peter becomes more interested in what Ben has to offer.
+After he improves Warren's formula, he makes clones of Miles and persuades Jackal that he is also a clone, making it nearly impossible to tell who is the real one.
+Now free with a number of Miles Warren clones as his servants, Ben becomes the new Jackal.
+He is determined to help the people who have influenced his and Peter's lives with Jackal's technology so no one has to suffer again.
+Ben tells Peter that bringing back Uncle Ben is his gift to him.
+After hearing Ben's story proposal, Peter becomes interested in Ben's offer.

-When Spider-Man is taken to Haven, he catches up with Gwen in the Stacy household in the facility, where she tries to convince him to support New U Technologies.
-Gwen does not understand why Peter is upset about seeing all his loved ones returned from the grave.
-Peter still has a hard time believing she is the real Gwen given his other experiences with clones.
-Gwen tries justifying her existence by telling Peter her memories, including how she overheard the Goblin talking to Spider-Man right before her death.
-Peter thinks she died hating him, but Gwen said that she did not hate him, but rather died feeling betrayed.
-After she had time to think, she understood that Peter continued to be Spider-Man to prevent anymore similar casualties.
+At Haven Spider-Man meets Gwen, who tries to convince him to support New U Technologies.
+Gwen does not understand why Peter is upset about his loved ones returned from the grave.
+Peter has a hard time believing she is the real Gwen given his experiences with clones.
+Gwen tries justifying her existence by telling Peter her memories, including how she overheard the Goblin talking to Spider-Man before her death.
+Peter thinks she died hating him, but Gwen said that she did not hate him, but rather feels betrayed.
+After she had time to think, she understood that Peter continued to be Spider-Man to prevent more deaths.
 However, she is upset that Peter cannot let himself be with Mary Jane because he lets his duties as Spider-Man overpower his need for happiness.
-When Peter still has doubts toward Gwen not being a clone, she tries kissing him, but that only pushes him to put the mask back on.
-Gwen witnesses Jackal order the villains to kill Spider-Man and wants to help, but the alarm goes off and she and her father catch the Carrion virus.
+When Peter still has doubts about Gwen being a clone, she tries kissing him, but he puts on his mask to stop her.
+Gwen sees Jackal order the villains to kill Spider-Man and wants to help, but the alarm goes off and she and her father catch the Carrion virus.